This is the question The AI Vanguard receives more than any

 Workspace Integration

 Winner: Gemini, by a wide margin.
-If your work
+If your work lives in Google Workspace, Gemini's integration is a genuine differentiator.

 The Verdicts: Who Should Use What